Julian-Theis/PyDREAM/README.md

 * "eval_size" : float
 * "activation_function" : str

+A trained model can be loaded, but the training file must always be provided, otherwise the feature scaler will be initialized incorrectly.

 # Requirements
 PyDREAM is developed for Python 3.6 and is based on PM4Py v1.2.9.
 NAP and NAPr require tensorflow and keras.
 The full list of requirements can be found in [requirements.txt](requirements.txt).